Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships: The West Iranian languages

 Regardless of the genetic status of West Iranian, the label is meaningful, not only from a typological standpoint (West Iranian languages are highly convergent in their morphosyntax) but in terms of many of the diachronic trends displayed by West Iranian languages.
 Contact with non-Indo-European linguistic stocks, such as Turkic and Semitic, may have aided in shaping the linguistic profiles of West Iranian languages \citep{Stilo2005,Stilo2018}.
 Even if there are no good shared genetic innovations among West Iranian languages, the study of inter-dialectal West Iranian contact has the potential to shed light on the socio-historical development of Iran and surrounding regions.

 The West Iranian languages are traditionally divided into Northwest and Southwest groups.
 The Southwest group, comprising Old, Middle and New Persian, as well as closely related dialects such as Bashkardi, Kumzari, Judeo-Tati, and others, is generally viewed as a genetic subgroup, defined by a small number of innovations.
 The Northwest group has fewer subgroup-defining innovations uniting it.
-The finer details of this distinction are not of particular importance to this paper, as our intention is for dialectal groupings to fall out of the behavior displayed by languages in our sample, which are listed in Table \ref{langtable}.
+The finer details of this distinction are not of particular importance to this paper, as the major goal here is for dialectal groupings to fall out of the behavior displayed by languages in this paper's sample, which are listed in Table \ref{langtable}.